 Just like how I became enamored with Anggun‘s French album “Luminescence” during my undergrad thesis, the wee hours of the night while writing my term papers had me playing Florence and the Machine’s songs in the background.
 I became interested in the band last year when I saw a live performance video on YouTube for the KROQ event in LA.
 I was hooked on their “Shake it Out” song and “Rabbit Heart” and I soon discovered how diverse their music style is.
 It’s very refreshing to hear their music in today’s society where manufactured or cover songs dominate the airwaves.
 I just love how their band makes use of the harp instrument ingeniously.
 That’s one of the things that sets them apart from other musical artists of today.

-For those not familiar with Florence and the Machine, the main artist is Florence Welch and her band members are what makes up the machine.
-From what I’ve read about the band, Florence is mostly the one who pens and creates the melody to most of their songs with the help of her producer and band members.
+For those not familiar with Florence and the Machine, the main artist is Florence Welch and her band members (Isabella Summers, Robert Ackroyd, Christopher Hayden, Tom Monger, Mark Saunders, Rusty Bradshaw and Sam White) are what makes up the machine.
+From what I’ve read about the band, Florence is mostly the one who pens and creates the melody to most of their songs with the help of her producer and her band mates.
 As a listener, I would describe Ms. Welch’s musical style as a bit gothic, flighty, medieval, soulful and fantastical.
 At first, I had a difficulty in embracing her music as when you listen to most of the songs apart from “Shake it Out,” her style seems out of this world.
 But as I dredged through the lyrics of her other graphic songs, it somehow grew on me.
 I guess it helped that Edgar Allan Poe was one of my favorite poets as I can relate to the metaphorical Gothic vibe in some of her songs.
 Her songs are a great way to momentarily escape from reality.
 For me, she is in the same vein as Tori Amos, whom she shares the distinction for her ginger locks, albeit being a brunette.

 So this is what I’ve been listening to the past couple of weeks, with the occasional viewing of Florence and the Machine’s live performances on YouTube.
 Based on what I’ve seen from their live performances, I can say that Florence performs her songs better live, especially if it’s acoustic.
 Provided that she’s not hungover or intoxicated as I discovered her propensity to sometimes get drunk while performing, Florence’s voice sounds more whole live as it bares her vocal ranges without much interruption from studio-enhanced sounds.